bitovi/academy/src/react-native/18-maps/maps.md

 </details>

-## Objective 2: Add restaurant pins with tooltips to map
+## Objective 2: Add restaurant markers with tooltips to the map

 Now that we have a map, let’s add markers for each one of the restaurants.
 When we tap on them, we will navigate to the restaurant detail page, just like we do in the list view.